zhangwiki86-soton/L7---Data-Analysis-and-Visualisation/README.md

 Once logged in with google acount, codes can be run if wish to, codes will install all the packages and libiaries needed for the project, and read all the data saved on this public repository for analysis and visualisation.

+If you wish to use other tools to run Main_Analysis.ipynb, please read
+* [requirment.txt]